Skip to content

 -> SIR path for data-parallel graphs

--> link / JIT / run / test integration
+-> link / run / test integration

 The important split is that Vex has both: